 What does a medical assistant do?
 In this 3.5-minute video, KSEQ on-air personality Kimmie spends time with Kayla, an SJVC Clinical Medical Assisting student, to learn how to draw blood.

 As you can see from the diverse set of tasks and job duties listed above, medical assistants need to have various technical, communication and office management skills to succeed.
 Here’s a closer look at some of the specific skills medical assistants need to have.

 To provide support for both administrative and clinical operations, medical assistants need a firm grasp of common medical names and terms, including those related to human anatomy, medical instruments, medications and diseases.
-Medical assistants also need good communication skills to convey this information in a way patients can understand.
+Medical assistants also need superb communication skills to convey this information in a way patients can understand.
+As an SJVC medical assistant program student, you’ll learn medical terminology pertaining to:

-Excellent customer service skills are a must for medical assistants.
-Although there are many aspects to a career as a medical assistant, one of the biggest components is patient interaction.
-According to the U.S. Department of Labor’s O*NET OnLine, 84 percent of medical assistants say the job requires constant contact with others³.
-Medical assistants can expect to spend most of their days interacting with patients, whether to confirm insurance information, measure vital signs or schedule an upcoming appointment.
-With this much patient interaction, patience and compassion are essential.
+Medical assistants can expect to spend most of their day interacting with patients, whether to confirm insurance information, measure vital signs or schedule an upcoming appointment.
+With this much patient interaction, patience and compassion are both essential.